thindil/nimalyzer/doc/index.rst

   when setting `ruleOptions` contains `custom` type of the options.
 * `ruleMinOptions` - the minimal amount of options required by the rule.
   Default value is 0, which means the rule requires zero or more options.
 The setting is optional.
+Natural value.
 * `ruleShowForCheck` - if true, show the rule summary message for **check** type of the rule.
 By default it is disabled, default falue *false*.
 The setting is optional.
+Boolean value.

 checkRule
 ---------